There’s a moving van in front of Derek’s apartment building.

 “Awww, you were talking about me?
 I knew you missed me.”

 “How’s Amsterdam?”
 Derek cocks his hip against the doorframe.
-“Or is it Paris this month?”
+“Or is it Athens this month?”

 “Rome actually.
 The food.
 Derek, the food.”
 Cora sighs dramatically.
 “I swear, I’m going to kidnap one of the kitchen boys and force them to be my personal chef.”